 Although e-cigarettes have been around for more than a decade, vaping rates have skyrocketed in recent years, especially among teens.
 E-cigarettes are now the most frequently used tobacco product among adolescents — some 2.1 million middle and high school students were e-cigarette users in 2017 — far surpassing traditional combustible cigarettes.

-JUUL, a popular vape device that comes in fun flavors, looks like a flash drive and can be charged in a USB port, is especially concerning.
+JUUL, a popular vape device that comes in fun flavors, looks like a flash drive, and can be charged in a USB port, is especially concerning.
 JUUL delivers high levels of nicotine, making the product extremely addictive.
 The company that makes and markets JUUL recently exceeded a $10 billion valuation faster than any company, including Facebook.
 JUUL sales now make up more than half of the e-cigarette market.

-The FDA announced that it will be cracking down not only on illegal sales of e-cigarettes to minors, but also the “kid-friendly marketing and appeal of these products” because “we see clear signs that youth use of electronic cigarettes has reached an epidemic proportion.”
+The FDA announced that it will be cracking down not only on illegal sales of e-cigarettes to minors but also on the “kid-friendly marketing and appeal of these products” because “we see clear signs that youth use of electronic cigarettes has reached an epidemic proportion.”
 And after recent unexplained illnesses and deaths that have been attributed to vaping, the CDC and the American Medical Association are expressing serious concern, recommending that people should avoid vaping entirely.

-Teachers, health professionals and parents are alarmed by the growing popularity of vaping among young people and trying to educate not only teens but also themselves, as it’s all still so new.
+Teachers, health professionals, and parents are alarmed by the growing popularity of vaping among young people and trying to educate not only teens but also themselves, as it’s all still so new.